jasp-stats/jasp-desktop/Resources/Help/analyses/regressionlinearbayesian.md

 - Model prior: Prior distribution on the models.
   - Uniform
   - Wilson: Default lambda = 1.
 Equivalent to a Beta binomial with a = 1 and b = lambda * p, where p is the number of predictors in the model.
+  - Castillo: Default u = 1.
+Equivalent to a Beta binomial with a = 1 and b = p^u, where p is the number of predictors in the model.
   - Beta binomial: Default Beta(a = 1, b = 1).
   - Beronoulli: Default p = 0.5.
 - Sampling method: Indicates the sampling method to be used.
 It is recommended to use *BAS* when the model space can be enumerated.